-Whether or not income or profits arise in or are derived from Hong Kong is also a matter of fact.
+Whether or not profits arise in or are derived from Hong Kong is also a matter of fact.
 The general rule adopted for determining whether profits arise in or are derived from Hong Kong is that one looks to see what the taxpayer has done to earn the profits in question and where he has done it.
 If the operations that essentially give rise to the profits take place in Hong Kong, the profits will be taxable in Hong Kong.
 The application of this territorial concept has given rise to numerous disputes between taxpayers and the IRD.
-In view of this, the IRD has issued and subsequently revised Departmental Interpretation and Practice Notes No. 21 on the locality of profits indicating the IRD's latest views on source in a variety of circumstances.
+In view of this, the IRD has issued and subsequently revised DIPN No. 21 on the locality of profits indicating the IRD's latest views on source in a variety of circumstances.